hop-protocol/docs/js-sdk/README.md

 # JS SDK

-A JavaScript SDK is available for using and integrating with Hop.&#x20;
+A JavaScript SDK is available for using and integrating with Hop.

 Check out the links below to get started.